evanca/quick-portfolio/projects/zones/zones.md

 [Example 2](/MedSon3.mp3)
 [Example 3](/MedSon5.mp3)

 The data representing the Syrian emigration rate was dealt with differently.
-This data was mapped to midi control change (CC) values and used to synthesis a sonification in Reaktor 5 (I think it was reaktor 5 recheck all the files)
+This data was mapped to midi control change (CC) values and used to control the level of distortion applied to a tone that was synthesised using wavetable synthesis techniques in Logic Pro X.

 [Example 1](/OtherSon.mp3)